syncfusion-content/maui-docs/MAUI/ProgressBar/Animation.md

 {% endhighlight %}

-N> The animationDuration and easingEffect parameters will not affect the configuration of the `AnimationDuration`and `AnimationEasing` properties.
+N> The animation duration and easing effect parameters will not affect the configuration of the `AnimationDuration`and `AnimationEasing` properties.

 ## Indeterminate Easing Effects